university-of-york/esg-app-planning-poker/README.md

  - `npm-run-all`: Allows scripts to be run in parallel
    - (using `&` instead of `&&` is a linux-only solution with other side-effects)

-You can run these tasks individually with the commands:
+You can check the code quality with the commands:
  - `npm run checkformat` or `npm run cf` to check formatting
  - `npm run format` to apply formatting
  - `npm run lint` to check for code smells